Azure/azure-sdk/releases/2021-03/python.md

 #### Fixed
 - API versions older than 7.2-preview no longer raise `ImportError` when performing async operations ([#16680](https://github.com/Azure/azure-sdk-for-python/pull/16680))

+### Resource Management - Container Service 15.0.0 [Changelog](https://github.com/Azure/azure-sdk-for-python/blob/azure-mgmt-containerservice_15.0.0/sdk/containerservice/azure-mgmt-containerservice/CHANGELOG.md#1500-2021-03-03)
+**Features**

+  - Model ManagedClusterPropertiesAutoScalerProfile has a new parameter max_node_provision_time
+  - Model ManagedClusterPodIdentityProfile has a new parameter allow_network_plugin_kubenet
+  - Model KubeletConfig has a new parameter container_log_max_size_mb
+  - Model KubeletConfig has a new parameter pod_max_pids
+  - Model KubeletConfig has a new parameter container_log_max_files
+  - Model SysctlConfig has a new parameter net_core_rmem_default
+  - Model SysctlConfig has a new parameter net_core_wmem_default
+  - Model Components1Q1Og48SchemasManagedclusterAllof1 has a new parameter azure_portal_fqdn
+  - Model Components1Q1Og48SchemasManagedclusterAllof1 has a new parameter fqdn_subdomain
+  - Model ManagedCluster has a new parameter azure_portal_fqdn
+  - Model ManagedCluster has a new parameter fqdn_subdomain
+  - Model ManagedClusterAgentPoolProfile has a new parameter kubelet_disk_type
+  - Model ManagedClusterAgentPoolProfile has a new parameter enable_encryption_at_host
+  - Model ManagedClusterAgentPoolProfile has a new parameter node_public_ip_prefix_id
+  - Model ManagedClusterAgentPoolProfileProperties has a new parameter kubelet_disk_type
+  - Model ManagedClusterAgentPoolProfileProperties has a new parameter enable_encryption_at_host
+  - Model ManagedClusterAgentPoolProfileProperties has a new parameter node_public_ip_prefix_id
+  - Model AgentPool has a new parameter kubelet_disk_type
+  - Model AgentPool has a new parameter enable_encryption_at_host
+  - Model AgentPool has a new parameter node_public_ip_prefix_id
+  - Added operation group MaintenanceConfigurationsOperations

+**Breaking changes**

+  - Model SysctlConfig no longer has parameter net_ipv4_tcp_rmem
+  - Model SysctlConfig no longer has parameter net_ipv4_tcp_wmem

 [pattern]: # (### ${PackageFriendlyName} ${PackageVersion} [Changelog]${ChangelogUrl}`n${HighlightsBody}`n)